Challenges

 Cultural Conservatism

 Cultural conservatism is a factor which seriously limits Namibian musicians’ ability to express themselves freely.
-Many Namibians do not take music as a career seriously (“choosing music as a career is not something that’s encouraged in this country.”)
-This perception stems partially from the very real economic insecurity that many Namibians face, making many reluctant to spend money on concert tickets or CDs (“can be perceived as a luxury.”)
-However, being a musician also carries a stigma that goes beyond economic concerns (“Being interested in music is like having a disease,” “Growing up as a child back then, I remember, if music was one of the things you loved doing, you would be considered as being gay.”)
-More importantly, because many Namibians don’t see music as a viable career, young people who show an interest in music are not always supported in pursuing it (“There is a hierarchy … Or I won’t allow my child to go study music, or…you know?”
-Gretel Coetzee 23:15-24:05: “For parents—it’s one thing to allow the child to take music.
-I think most parents think ‘Yeah, it’s nice that you do it, especially if we don’t have to pay … It goes all over the demographics, it’s not limited to one social group at all.”)
-Even those who are already pursuing a career in music can experience a lack of support from family members (“It would be nice to have the support of my family … So yeah, that’s kind of sad.”)
+Many Namibians do not take music as a career seriously.
+This perception stems partially from the very real economic insecurity that many Namibians face, making many reluctant to spend money on concert tickets or CDs.
+However, being a musician also carries a stigma that goes beyond economic concerns.
+More importantly, because many Namibians don’t see music as a viable career, young people who show an interest in music are not always supported in pursuing it.
+Even those who are already pursuing a career in music can experience a lack of support from family members.

 Musicians also observed that audiences themselves can be wary of standing out.
-They suggested different cultural reasons for this, including Namibia’s small population, which can make some feel like they’re always being watched (“I don’t think so, in a weird way[…]That’s my opinion on it, at least”), and the violence of the liberation struggle, which is still fresh in many Namibians’ minds (“We are very careful about what we say and how we say it, because whatever happens, we don’t want to go back to the war[…]a bit of self-censorship that is there.
-But in a way, we get things done”).
+They suggested different cultural reasons for this, including Namibia’s small population, which can make some feel like they’re always being watched, and the violence of the liberation struggle, which is still fresh in many Namibians’ minds.
 After apartheid, the Truth and Reconciliation Commission helped many South Africans to put it behind them.
-However, Namibians never got that platform, and some feel that a valuable opportunity for healing was lost (“Namibia has not gotten that. … We still have the shackles on our feet and our hands.
-We cannot express ourselves with comfort.”).
+However, Namibians never got that platform, and some feel that a valuable opportunity for healing was lost.

 Undervaluing Local Artists